ash1eygrace/ash1eygrace/README.md

 👋 Hi, I'm Ashley.

-👩🏻‍💻 I'm a Happiness Engineer at Automattic who provides escelated support for wordpress.com
+👩🏻‍💻 I'm a Happiness Engineer at Automattic who provides escalated support for wordpress.com

 🌱 I’m currently learning full-stack JavaScript via [The Odin Project's curriculum](https://www.theodinproject.com/paths/full-stack-javascript?).
 Plus, learning all the other technologies like Git, GitHub, Bash/Zsh, and VSC along the way.